CanDIG/clinical_ETL_code/README.md

 options:
   -h, --help  show this help message and exit
-  --url URL   URL to openAPI schema file (raw github link) --out OUT   name of output file; csv extension will be added.
+  --url URL   URL to openAPI schema file (raw github link) --schema    Name of schema class.
+Default is MoHSchemaV3 --out OUT   name of output file; csv extension will be added.
 Default is template
 ```
 </details>